BEAR-COIN/Branding/README.md

 <p align="center"><img src="img/github_header.png" /></p>

 # BEAR Coin Brand Identity
-<p>Logo icons, logotypes, images and other related content associated with [BEAR Coin](https://bearcoin.net/).</p>
+Logo icons, logotypes, images and other related content associated with [BEAR Coin](https://bearcoin.net/).

 ## Logo, icons and logotypes
 Logo, icons and logotypes can be found in [logo](logo/)
 <p align="center"><img src="img/logo_usage.png" /></p>

 ## Favicon and App Icons
-<p>Favicon and App Icons can be found in [ico](ico/)</p>
+Favicon and App Icons can be found in [ico](ico/)

-<p>[Favicon](ico/favicon.ico) is small 16x16 icon file that are displayed next to the URL of site in a browser's address bar.
+[Favicon](ico/favicon.ico) is small 16x16 icon file that are displayed next to the URL of site in a browser's address bar.
 Additionally often displayed next to the name of site in a user's list of open tabs and bookmark listings.
-App Icons are the images you press on your smartphone to launch an application.</p>
+App Icons are the images you press on your smartphone to launch an application.

-<p>In case web/app development usage, please include the following code in the head of your HTML document:</p>
+In case web/app development usage, please include the following code in the head of your HTML document:
 ```
 <link rel="apple-touch-icon" sizes="57x57" href="/apple-icon-57x57.png">
 <link rel="apple-touch-icon" sizes="60x60" href="/apple-icon-60x60.png">